docelic/article_date/README.md

 2. Sum of all parsing times
 3. Sum of all download times

-Wallclock time is useful for determining bottom-line performance.
+Wallclock time is useful for determining general/overall performance.

-Parsing times are useful for identifying potential improvements in the parsing methods on particular types of pages.
+Parsing times report the actual times spent parsing and are useful for identifying potential improvements in the algorithms or on particular types of pages.

 Download times, if very high, are useful for identifying that the thread settings (options -d and -p) may be suboptimal and could be adjusted.
 Alternatively if they are very low, the number of threads could be increased.

-When the processing is complete, all open downloader connections and Fibers are terminated.
+When processing of the URL list is complete, all open download connections and Fibers terminate.
+They are re-created on every request.

 ## App design